shadowed1/Aurora/README.md

 `curl -fsS https://dl.brave.com/install.sh | sh` <br>
 `aurora shortcut` <br>

-- To find where an app is after opening a shell for the app, run:
+- To find where a Flatpak app is after opening a shell for the app, run:
 `ls /app/bin` <br> <br>